fix8mt/conjure_enum/README.md

    static constexpr bool is_continuous{}, no_anon{};
 };
 ```
+You can specialise this class to override the defaults and set your own flags on a per enum basis:
 ### i.
 Continuous enum optimization
-The `is_continuous` indicates that your enum(s) are continuous (no gaps).
-In out testing enable this compiler optimization
+The `is_continuous` flag indicates that your enum(s) are continuous (no gaps).
+In out testing enabling this compiler optimization
 shows a reduction in overall compile times.

 ### ii.
 Anonymous enum optimization
-The `no_anon` indicates that your enum(s) are not within any anonymous namespaces (rarely used for this purpose).
-In out testing enable this compiler optimization
+The `no_anon` indicates flag that your enum(s) are not within any anonymous namespaces (rarely used for this purpose).
+In out testing enabling this compiler optimization
 shows a reduction in overall compile times.

 ### iii. `FIX8_CONJURE_ENUM_SET_FLAGS`